mentalonigiri/minimaldroid5/readme.md

 This is minimal example building android project without gradle.
 It uses xmake under the hood.
-Also you should have sdkmanager command installed (pip install sdkmanager) or read the documentation in build-android.sh.
+Also you should have sdkmanager command installed (pip install sdkmanager) or read the documentation in buildAndroid nim script.
 Let's list the requirements.

 ## Requirements to build for Android
 1. git
 1. sdkmanager (pip install sdkmanager)
 1. xmake
+1. Nim programming language

 ## Building
 run `./build-android.sh`